Goshe00/Assistive-Switch-Testing-System---CG65/README.md

 For this project, we only focused on building and testing the MMC60 Switch and Interact Switch.
 The testing routine requires a specific locking jig design for different types of switches.
 We have developed a Locking Jig Design Guide in [/3D Printing Files](https://github.com/Goshe00/Assistive-Switch-Testing-System---CG65/blob/main/3D%20Printing%20Files/Locking%20Jig%20Design%20Guide.pdf) for future developments of other types of locking jig designs.

+### 2. Button profiles for other types of assistive switches

+The software requires the dimensions of the button to automatically generate testpoint locations.
+The current code uses the dimension of the MMC60 button (60mm diameter).
+To test other cylindrical buttons, the variables "BUTTON_MAX_COORD" and "self.window_size" in mode_window_layout.py would need to be changed to the diameter (in mm) of the button.
+Adding button profiles would make it easier to test different buttons

 ## License